bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.4 =
+* Tweak - Display availabilities on the left if events overlap on agenda views
+* Fix - Fix tiny and narrow events CSS
+* Fix - PHP error after booking if calendar availability period was too high

 = 1.8.3 - 2020/05/21 =
 * Tweak - Add the redirect_url parameter to the login shortcode to redirect to any page after login ([bookingactivities_login form="" redirect_url=""])